Jowett Cars

 Jowett was a manufacturer of light cars and light commercial vehicles in Bradford, West Riding of Yorkshire, England from 1906 to 1954.

 Early history

 Jowett was founded in 1901 by brothers Benjamin (1877–1963) and William (1880–1965) Jowett with Arthur V. Lamb.
 They started in the cycle business and went on to make V-twin engines for driving machinery.
-Some early engines found their way locally into other makes of cars as replacements.
-In 1904 they became the Jowett Motor Manufacturing Company based in Back Burlington Street, Bradford.
+Some early engines found their way locally into other car makes as replacements.
+In 1904, they became the Jowett Motor Manufacturing Company based in Back Burlington Street, Bradford.
 Their first Jowett light car was produced in February 1906 but as their little workshop was fully occupied with general engineering activities, experiments with different engine configurations, and making the first six Scott motorbikes, it did not go into production until 1910, and then after more than 25000 mi of exhaustive trials.